openvinotoolkit/model_server/docs/security_considerations.md

 ---

-- MediaPipe does not validate all the settings during graph initialization, but often times during graph creation phase (upon request processing).
-Therefore it is good practice to always test the configuration by sending example requests to the KServe endpoints before deployment.
+- MediaPipe does not validate all the settings during graph initialization.
+Some settings are checked during graph creation phase (upon request processing).
+Therefore it is a good practice to always test the configuration by sending example requests to the KServe endpoints before deployment.